Connor Joe Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The Rays allow the fewest home runs in baseball (19 total, 0.6 per game).
+- Rays pitchers combine to surrender 20 home runs (0.6 per game), the least in baseball.

-- McClanahan makes the start for the Rays, his seventh of the season.
-He is 5-0 with a 2.12 ERA and 42 strikeouts through 34 2/3 innings pitched.
+- Eflin (3-0) takes the mound for the Rays in his fifth start of the season.
+He's put together a 3.00 ERA in 21 2/3 innings pitched, with 21 strikeouts.

-- In his most recent appearance on Thursday against the Chicago White Sox, the lefty threw five innings, giving up two earned runs while surrendering five hits.
+- The righty last pitched on Friday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up six hits.

+- In four games this season, the 29-year-old has an ERA of 3.00, with 9 strikeouts per nine innings.
+Opponents are hitting .256 against him.

 © 2023 Data Skrive.
 All rights reserved.